nguillaumin/slick2d-maven/README.md

 ### Quickstart

+**You don't need to clone this repository to get started.
+The project archetype as well as the JARs are published in the official Maven repositories, so you can just follow the steps below from scratch.** Clone this project only if you want to contribute to Slick2D or to the game archetype.

 Pre-requisites:
 * Git, Java and Maven working
 * Slick 2D depends on `javaws.jar` which ships with the Oracle JDK (It's not available in the public Maven repositories).
 The `pom.xml` file references a *local filesystem path* to `javaws.jar` for that reason.